markjnkim/es_mod/01-html/content/step-3-hero.md

 For our heading, let's include the `h3` element.
 This was chosen because we are able to use some of the browser's styling defaults to size our heading.
 Get a feeling of the other possible `h` tags to get a feeling of the relative differences in size.
 There are 6 in total.

-Now let's put our content within the `h3` tags from our mockup.
+Now let's put our content within the `h3` tags from our mock-up.
 The following text is actually just basic text so let's wrap that in a `p` tag.

 Your code should now look something like this.